harvestinghappiness/harvestinghappiness.github.io/aboutdraft.md

 burden from families and provides them with more nutritious options for their families.
 Often, when families cannot provide food for their families, they live off only corn tortillas alone.

-{% include figure.html src="about/groceries.jpg" caption="Delivering groceries to a family in need" side="left" size="half" %}
+{% include figure.html src="about/groceries.jpg" caption="Delivering groceries to a family in need" side="left" size="quarter" %}
-{% include figure.html src="about/groceries2.jpg" caption="" side="left" size="half" %}
+{% include figure.html src="about/groceries2.jpg" caption="" side="left" size="quarter" %}

 ## Single Mothers